axibase/atsd-use-cases/research/cloud-oktas/README.md

 * 394: Total number of stations that measure cloud oktas.
 * 45: Total number of station that measure cloud oktas at least four times per day.

-Cloud cover measurements are available from the Australian Bureau of Meteorology Latest Weather Observations Portal: `http://www.bom.gov.au/nsw/observations/nswall.shtml?ref=hdr` .
+Cloud cover measurements are available from the Australian Bureau of Meteorology [Latest Weather Observations Portal](http://www.bom.gov.au/nsw/observations/nswall.shtml?ref=hdr).
 Cloud cover data from each station for the past few days can be retrieved in JSON format using the REST API.

 As stated on [Wikipedia](https://en.wikipedia.org/wiki/Cloud_cover), cloud cover is the fraction of the sky obscured by clouds when observed from a particular location.
 Cloud cover is measured in oktas, meaning eighths: `0`, `1/8`, `2/8`, up to `1`.
 Several methods are used to measure cloud cover but which method is used by the Australian weather stations is not exactly clear.